 Add interesting and engaging content to your emails with videos and animated gifs.
 Use WordFly’s video in email feature to stream videos directly in email clients that support it.
 Include animated gifs to add motion and visual interest.
 Keep the opening graphic static to ensure something displays in email clients that don’t support animated gifs.

 Use Data Fields to add first name personalization to your emails.
 Small amounts of personalization show you are connected to your subscriber.

 Multipart-MIME format bundles your text and HTML email into one package and sends both versions to subscribers.
 Subscribers only receive the email format that their email client preference is set to receive.

 Every email is built upon three primary sections: Preheader, Body, and Footer.
 When you are designing your email break each section out and be deliberate about each section's design.
 Help move your reader through the email with a balanced flow.
 Let's review each section as it relates to WordFly's email builder.

 The pre-header is the first glimpse of the content in your email after your subject line.
 Use this space to reiterate your main offer or content.
 Place content messages to the left for the best visibility.
 This space is also used often for “view email as webpage” links and requests to safelist your From/Reply to Name.

 The first part of the email body is typically a headline or graphic header (hero image).
 This part relates to the content in the email and isn’t so large that it dominates most of the email.
 The rest of the body includes sub-headline(s), smaller images, copy, links, and calls to action.
 The key in the body is to keep content short and drive subscribers to get more information on your website or blog.

 Now that we’ve covered what makes a great email, let’s show you what great looks like because, let’s face it, emails with beautiful, intentional design receive the most attention from subscribers.
-Check out our Email of the Month picks for design inspiration!
+Check out our Museum of Modern Email for design inspiration.